mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 >
 > This check is then used as the start of a task chain, to be followed by a straight attack roll by the aircraft, artillery or orbiting spacecraft.
 The only modifiers applied to this attack roll are from the task chain and the skill of the attacker using the weapon, not the battlefield conditions applied to the forward observer check or any DMs for the conditions applied to the distant or fast-moving attacker.
 >
 > If the attack roll misses the target, roll 1D for each point of negative Effect, then multiply the total by 10 if the attack was from aircraft or artillery and 100 if it were from a spacecraft.
-This is the number of metres the attack misses by.
+This is the number of meters the attack misses by.
 The Referee can randomly determine in which direction the attack actually lands.

 #### BLACK POWDER MORTAR